 First, begin by asking yourself four questions, then writing down your answers:

 - How much volatility are you willing to take?
 In other words, what is your tolerance for watching your account value go up and down wildly?
 The more quickly you want to get wealthy, the bigger the swings in value both up and down.
-You may, for instance, have to watch your account drop by 50 percent or go up by 100 percent when you used aggressive strategies that have the potential to get you to your goal sooner.
+You may, for instance, have to watch your account drop by 50% or go up by 100% when you used aggressive strategies that have the potential to get you to your goal sooner.

 - At what age will you need to access the money?
 This is important because the huge advantages of tax-free and tax-deferred accounts, such as a Roth IRA and 401(k), won’t be available to you if you want to withdraw the money before you are 59 1/2 years old.
-Withdrawing early will lead to penalties and taxes unless you qualify for one of the Eight Ways to Avoid the 10 percent Early Withdrawal Penalty.
+Withdrawing early will lead to penalties and taxes unless you qualify for one of the Avoiding the 10% Early Withdrawal Fee on Your IRA.